Common carriers have a higher duty of care when they are transporting people.

 If they did not take reasonable care when providing services, they could be made to pay in a lawsuit.

-There are numerous government agencies that have the authority to regulate common carriers.
-The applicable agency depends on the type of transportation provides.
+Numerous government agencies have the authority to regulate common/transport carriers.
+The applicable agency depends on the type of transportation provided.

 - Federal Aviation Authority